MorkovkAs/jira-report-tools/README.md

 ## To do list
 * [x] commit `report-service` package with server side
-* [x] commit `report-service-ui` package with basic implementation of client side on Vue.js
+* [x] commit `report-service-ui` package with basic implementation of a client side on Vue.js
 * [x] upgrade client side to support sending requests of all types
-* [ ] conversion of the release notes, in accordance with our project template
+* [x] conversion of the release notes, in accordance with our project template
+* [x] deploy to Heroku
 * [ ] creating tasks with release info
 * [ ] adding UI form validation
 * [ ] some cool things:)